-For individuals who have conductive or mixed hearing loss who receive an implantable BAHA with a percutaneous abutment or a partially implantable BAHA with transcutaneous coupling to the sound processor, the evidence includes observational studies that have reported pre-post differences in hearing parameters after treatment with BAHAs.
+For individuals who have conductive or mixed hearing loss who receive an implantable boneanchored hearing aid (BAHA) with a percutaneous abutment or a partially implantable BAHA with transcutaneous coupling to the sound processor, the evidence includes observational studies that have reported pre-post differences in hearing parameters after treatment with BAHAs.
 Relevant outcomes are functional outcomes, quality of life, and treatment-related morbidity.
 No prospective trials were identified.
 Observational studies reporting on within-subjects changes in hearing have generally reported hearing improvements with the devices.
 Given the objectively measured outcomes and the largely invariable natural history of hearing loss in individuals who would be eligible for an implantable bone-conduction device, the demonstrated improvements in hearing after device placement can be attributed to the device.
 Studies of partially implantable BAHAs have similarly demonstrated within-subjects improvements in hearing.
 The single-arm studies have shown improvements in hearing in the device-aided state.
 No direct comparisons other than within-individual comparisons with external hearing aids were identified, but, for individuals unable to wear an external hearing aid, there may be few alternative treatments.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have unilateral sensorineural hearing loss who receive a fully or partially implantable BAHA with the contralateral routing of signal, the evidence includes an RCT, multiple prospective and retrospective case series, and a systematic review.
+For individuals who have unilateral sensorineural hearing loss who receive a fully or partially implantable BAHA with the contralateral routing of signal, the evidence includes a randomized controlled trial (RCT), multiple prospective and retrospective case series, and a systematic review.
 Relevant outcomes are functional outcomes, quality of life, and treatment-related morbidity.
-Single-arm case series, with sample sizes ranging from 9 to 180 patients, have generally reported improvements in patient-reported speech quality, speech perception in noise, and satisfaction with bone-conduction devices with contralateral routing of the signal.
+Single-arm case series, with sample sizes ranging from 9 to 180 individuals, have generally reported improvements in patient-reported speech quality, speech perception in noise, and satisfaction with bone-conduction devices with contralateral routing of the signal.
 However, a well-conducted systematic review of studies comparing bone-anchored devices with hearing aids using contralateral routing of signal found no evidence of improvement in speech recognition or hearing localization.
-The single RCT included in the systematic review was a pilot study enrolling only 10 patients and, therefore, does not provide definitive evidence.
-Quality RCTs on BAHA for unilateral sensorineural hearing loss are lacking.
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.
+The single RCT included in the systematic review was a pilot